-Japan is also widely-known for its vibrant theatre scene, which is a mixture of productions inspired by western traditions and original Japanese classical plays.
-Aside from Noh, Kyougen, and Bunrako, another famous traditional stage art you should experience while living in Tokyo is the Kabuki.
+Japan is also widely known for its vibrant theatre scene, which is a mixture of productions inspired by western traditions and original Japanese classical plays.
+Aside from Noh, Kyougen, and Bunrako, another famous traditional stage art you should experience while living in Tokyo is Kabuki.

 Kabuki involves ornately designed costumes, heavy embellished make-up and wigs, and exaggerated dances and actions by performers.
 It was named one of the masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO in 2005; and an Intangible Cultural Heritage in 2009.

-Which means avant-garde dance, was the earliest form of the kabuki play known for its erotic dances performed by female sex workers (youjyu) and young boys with some musical instruments like the shamisen.
-However, on grounds that it would harm public morals, the Tokugawa Shogunate eventually prohibited women from performing kabuki.
+Avant-garde dance was the earliest form of the kabuki play known for its erotic dances performed by female sex workers (youjyu) and young boys with some musical instruments like the shamisen.
+It became so popular fights broke out in the audience during the performance.
+However, on the grounds that it would harm public morals, the Tokugawa Shogunate eventually prohibited women from performing kabuki.

 Nowadays, women, children, princesses, and other female roles are only played by men actors.
-These kabuki actors are dynamic that they are able to distinguish men from women; some of them are specialists in playing female roles and are called onnagata.
+These kabuki actors are dynamic in that they can distinguish acting male from female roles; some are specialists in playing female roles and are called onnagata.

-- is the revolving stage used to shift the scenes during the play and seri is what you call the platform that can be raised and lowered from below the stage to make kabuki actors appear and disappear.
+The Mawari-Butai is the revolving stage used to shift the scenes during the play, and seri is what you call the platform that can be raised and lowered from below the stage to make kabuki actors appear and disappear.

-- are those ninja-like stagehands wearing black who sometimes appear on the stage to help actors but they have no direct connection with the story at all.
-The kuroko are considered invisible to the audience.
+Kuroko are those ninja-like stagehands wearing black who sometimes appear on the stage to help actors but have no direct connection with the story.
+As a result, the kuroko are considered invisible to the audience.

-- is the make-up applied with grease paint, following the muscles of the face of the actors.
-Red make-up is for heroes and black is for villains.
+Kumadori is the make-up applied with grease paint, following the muscles of the face of the actors.
+Red makeup is for heroes, and black is for villains.

-- is the style of acting for expressing anger during the play; Tachimawari is the fight scene played in a very stylized fashion similar to dancing; and Mie is the pause the actor does to appear more impressive.
-Before the pause, the actor exaggerates his gestures and then holds a pose at the critical point.
-There are some people from the audience that shout at the actor during the Mie, but don’t worry, as it’s only a form of praise to the actor.
+Aragto is the style of acting for expressing anger during the play, Tachimawari is the fight scene played in a very stylized fashion similar to dancing; and Mie is the pause the actor does to appear more impressive.
+Before the break, the actor exaggerates his gestures and then holds a pose at the critical point.
+Some people from the audience shout at the actor during the Mie but don’t worry, as it’s only a form of praise for the actor.

-Take note that most of the kabuki actors have stage names other than their birth names.
-They call it myouseki.
-The Kabuki culture also has a culture of inheriting a stage name and they call this act as shuumei.
-The more experienced the actor is, the more chances of inheriting a more famous kabuki name.
+Most kabuki actors have stage names (myouseki) they are known by.
+Part of this culture is stage name inheritance.
+The act of inheriting a stage name is called shuumei.
+The more experienced the actor is, the more chances he has of inheriting an increasingly famous kabuki name.

 In Tokyo, Kabuki is performed every month at the Kabukiza Theatre in Ginza.
 You can check the schedule and ticket information on Kabuki’s website.
-If you aren’t confident with your Nihonggo yet, worry not because some theaters gave foreign guests with English summary before the play starts.
+If you aren’t confident with your Japanese yet, don’t worry as there are theatres that provide an English summary before the play starts for some plays (make sure you check this in advance).